Tel: 020 8099 5335

 What happened as a result

-- Overall Richmond patients report very good antenatal care locally.
+- Overall Richmond patients reported very good antenatal care locally.
 Where people’s experiences have identified the need for improvements we are very pleased to see that providers have made commitments to meaningful changes to the care people receive locally.

 - West Middlesex Hospital have acknowledged these findings and have set out a detailed action plan committing them to meaningful improvements to care.
 They have also told us that they are undertaking work to digitise notes which should improve the accuracy of maternity notes.
-We remain concerned however that recruitment and staffing problems are a factor that may continue to lead to problems with administration including patient notes.
+We remain concerned however that recruitment and staffing problems are factors that may continue to lead to problems with administration including patient notes.

 Both Kingston and West Middlesex Hospitals have welcomed this review and the recommendations that we made.
 Their responses have been published in full; summaries are given in the conclusions of the report.